New Cabinets, Cutting Station, and Puppy in Sewing Room

 • The best time of year to get a puppy in Minnesota is late spring.

-• We wanted another doodle so that our family members with allergies can feel comfortable.
+• We wanted another doodle so our family members with allergies could feel comfortable.

 • Bernedoodles are pretty cute.